- When is the library open?

 Many of the study rooms have TVs which can be hooked up to your laptop to watch DVDs.
 There are VCRs in the second floor study rooms if you need to watch something on VHS videotape.

-Storage lockers for personal items are located in the lounge and hallway of the ground floor, the lounge on the main floor, and along the north wall of the top floor of the Library.
+Storage lockers for personal items are located in the lounge and hallway of the ground floor, the lounge on the main floor, and in the lounge and stacks areas of the top floor of the Library.
 Law students may reserve a locker for the school year by registering at the circulation desk on the first day of class.
 Lockers are assigned on a first come, first served basis.
 Students may request a particular number and location if they wish.
 There is a $10.00 replacement charge for lost locker keys.